 Advancing the technological readiness level of a biologically-contained vaccine against SARS CoV-2

-Expected output and contribution to tackling the pandemic
+Specific contribution to tackle the current pandemic

 NRP 78 research project